 Dg 770 worked predominantly on South Island mainlines throughout it’s working life and was a common sight on The Cabbage Train, the overnight Christchurch – Picton express mixed train which carried fresh South Island produce to the ferry for early-morning Wellington trade.
 These engines were notoriously cramped and got very hot while climbing the gradients north of Waipara.

 770 was involved in a major tunnel incident in the Dashwood Pass on the 19th of May 1966 which resulted with a heavily damaged body and a bent frame.
 Fortunately, 770 was rebuilt and continued to operate until 1983 when it was purchased by the newly established Weka Pass Railway.
 Purchased ready-to-run, Dg 770 was quickly put to work once the Weka Pass Railway began operating trains in 1984.

-Dg 770 is currently in service and is presently used as a backup for A 428 on Public Running Days.
+Dg 770 is currently in service.
 Dg 770 is also available for charter.

 Like Dg 770, Dg 791 is also an ex-New Zealand Railways Dg class locomotive that was built in England in 1956.
 Dg 791 also worked predominantly on South Island mainlines throughout it’s working life and was a common sight on The Cabbage Train.

 Dg 791 had a somewhat uneventful working life with the NZR, and it too continued to operate until 1983 when it was purchased by the Weka Pass Railway.
 Dg 791 was quickly put to work once the Weka Pass Railway began operating trains in 1984, and is currently in the process of being repainted.